ltspicer/dxf2gcode.linux.installer/readme.txt

 Many LinuxCNC computers have Debian Wheezy :(

 Because dxf2gcode does not run properly under Python 3.10, the script can now install Python 3.9 if desired.

-For full automated download, use script by rugbymauri's fork in pull request here.